The Bankrate promise

 Special assessments

-HOA insurance and homeowners insurance
+HOA insurance vs. home insurance

-HOA insurance and condo insurance
+HOA insurance vs. condo insurance

 When you own a home within an HOA, the lines between your homeowners insurance and your HOA’s master policy are pretty clear.
 You cover your house, and the HOA covers the shared spaces.

-But when you live in a condo, things may be more complicated because you technically only own part of the structure.
+However, when you live in a condo, things may be more complicated because you technically only own part of the structure.
 You will likely be required to have condo insurance, which is also known as HO-6 insurance.
 Then, your condo association’s HOA policy will work in tandem with your condo insurance policy to provide coverage.
 However, not all condo associations work the same way, and there are a few different types of coverage that your HOA’s master policy may have:

 - Walls-in coverage: Also called single-entity coverage, this is the most common type of coverage for an HOA to stipulate.
 This type of coverage provides for the exterior of the condo plus some basic interior features and fixtures that are included by the builder.
 This type of master policy includes coverage for your drywall, paint, flooring, cabinetry, built-in appliances and light fixtures.
 Any enhancements, improvements or renovations done by the homeowner would not be covered.